 I have spoken about the first two general sentencing guidelines.
 The third general sentencing guideline published by the Council is on sentencing young people.
-For the purposes of that guideline, a young person is someone who is under the age of 25 at the date of conviction or plea of guilty.
+For the purposes of that guideline, a young person is someone who is aged 24 or under at the date of conviction or plea of guilty.